igunduz/scBioinfoCourse/README.md

 # scBionfoCourse

-Material used for TA sessions of the single-cell bioinformatics course offered in Winter 2022 Semester at Saarland University.
+Materials used in TA sessions of the single-cell bioinformatics course offered in Winter 2022 Semester at Saarland University.

 ### The time-line for the tutorials before and during the first project: